 Myth #7: It’s Best To Buy In A Down Market

-You can build a highly profitable rental portfolio in any market, and some of my best deals have been purchased recently, in one of the hottest markets I’ve ever seen.
+You can build a highly profitable rental portfolio in any market.
+Some of my best deals have been purchased recently, in one of the hottest markets I’ve ever seen.

 While properties may cost less in a down market, rents are often lower as a result of the economic conditions that caused the down market so it’s all relative.